 It occurred to at the time that perhaps spending the rest of our evening on mantra would be more valuable then going through the outline especially because they had both brought up their experimentation with mantra.
 Since D. had asked the question, we talked about the Nam Myoho Renge Kyo mantra first.
 This mantra is the title of the Lotus Sutra in Japanese.
 We talked about how, in Buddhist tradition, chanting a mantra is a very pithy way of not only setting our intention, but also offering our intention for the benefit of all beings.
 The Lotus Sutra is one of the most popular and influential Mahayana sutras and is the basis on which the Tiantai, Tendai, Cheontae, and Nichiren schools of Buddhism were established.
 Among other points, it emphasizes that enlightenment is possible for all sentient beings, and that the Bodhisattva path is the way to that goal.

 From there we focused on the Mani mantra, otherwise known as the six-syllable mantra I wrote out the mantra in Tibetan and showed it to the men.
 We talked about the difference pronunciation of the mantra differs slightly whether they are based in the Hindu or Tibetan tradition, and that both are fine.
 The men were very attentive as I explained the very basic translation of Om Mani Padme Hung as “The jewel in the lotus.”
 What does it mean when we unpack that image?
 What we see is a lotus plant floating on the surface of a pond, with its roots extending all the way into muddy murky depths.
 We see the beautiful 8-fold flower floating on the water surface, its luminescent pedals facing the heavens.
 How does this image pertain to us imperfect human beings?
+Does it reflect how you can reset your chakra?
 The lotus is a perfect symbol of the human struggle, as each and every one of us has the essence and capability of uniting with the enlightened aspects of the universe.
 Each and every one of us has the capacity to bloom into a beautiful lotus flower.
 Just so, each and every one of us are rooted in the mud of our afflicted emotions.
-It is the journey of life to travel the stem from the mud of the afflictive emotions; the anger, the hatred, the pain, the hurt, the suffering- to travel all the way up the stem to where we achieve our highest vibration, to where we bloom and blossom into a flower pointed to the heavens.
+It is the journey of life to travel the stem from the mud of the afflictive emotions; the anger, the hatred, the pain, the hurt, the suffering, be it from a crash that a Fresno motorcycle accident lawyer may need to step in for, or from the everyday hurts, or even to those great catastrophes that wrack the world – to travel all the way up the stem to where we achieve our highest vibration, to where we bloom and blossom into a flower pointed to the heavens.
 This is the path of human transformation- this is what we do together when we meet on Wednesday nights!
 We assist ourselves each other in this journey, this soul journey that is our birthright- the journey to the heart to the truth to love to interconnectedness and eventually to enlightenment for the benefit of all sentient beings.

 All the while I was speaking I was aware of the cold hard fact that these men had committed heinous crimes in their past, and just as they lived here on Death Row, they would quite likely die here as well.
 This very location was as symbolic of the mud of afflicted emotions as one could muster, and yet here were these men, beaming, feeling the truth of this, doing their very best to travel up their own lotus stem despite the gravity of their past acts.
 Once again I pinched myself, as this very place and these very human beings are where the Dharma pedal hits the metal in all its power.
 Thank you, all my teachers, for giving me this blessing to serve here.
 I would not want to be talking about Dharma anywhere else.